Aristidis Soiledis: International career

 He appeared for the Greece national under-21 team 13 times.

 Personal life

 In 2022 he participated and finished in the 2nd place in Survivor 9 of the worldwide reality show Survivor.
+At this time, he was the contestant with the higher statistics ever participated in Survivor Greece, although he was not voted to win the final prize.

 In 2023, he participated at the 7th season of talent show "Just The 2 Of Us" along with singer Marianta Pieridi and placed 6th.

 He was engaged to his girlfriend of seven years, journalist Maria Antona, until their break-up in early 2024.

-On August 2025 it was announced that he will participate at the first season of the competitive reality show Exatlon Greece.
-He came fourth in the mens division.
+In August 2025 it was announced that he will participate at the first season of the competitive reality show Exatlon Greece.
+He came fourth in the men's division.

 Career statistics

 Club

 Statistics accurate as of match played 27 September 2020.